 We offer a custom made ss cyclic plate service to suit odd shaped cabinets and a ss forced air cyclic system for rapid cooling, but only with stainless steel and copper refrigerant galleries.

 Subsequent trials have confirmed these initial findings.
 Albeit differences in consumption were far less when operating as a freezer and less significant in some other situations such as fully or part loaded cabinet, and in differing environments.

-Ozefridge manufactured both Cyclic and Eutectic system types at the time of these trials but now recommend eutectic in most cases for obvious reasons.
+Ozefridge manufactured both Aluminium Cyclic and Eutectic system types at the time of these trials but now recommend Eutectic or Stainless Steel Cyclic systems only for obvious reasons.

 This trial equipment remains intact and can be checked and tested by anyone wishing to inspect.

 The cabinet used for the test . >>>